bahmutov/npm-install/README.md

 ### Subfolders

-If your repository contains packages in separate folders, install each one separately
+If your repository contains packages in multiple folders, put one on each line of the working-directory parameter.

+**Note:** `.` can be used if you also need to install modules in the current directory

 ```text
 repo/